AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/revenue-overview-dashboard.md

 ---
-description: Revenue Overview Dashboard - [!DNL Marketo Measure] - Product
+description: "Summarizes the Revenue Overview dashboard showing total and attributed revenue and deal counts over time"
 title: Revenue Overview Dashboard
 feature: Reporting
 exl-id: 37e00d79-18f4-46f1-9a1a-e25bbfd55bfd
+hidefromtoc: yes
 ---
 # Revenue Overview Dashboard {#revenue-overview-dashboard}

 The Revenue Overview dashboard provides insights into the total revenue derived from your CRM, shedding light on your marketing strategies' role.
 It offers an overview of how marketing influences your overall revenue and contributes to the successful closure of deals.